twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt09-17-disenchantment-with-the-monkey%zh.rst

 It’s no need to discern that much.
 In every second discerning them arising and passing away is enough.
 Their unstable and uncontrollable nature appears.
 For example, after death consciousness ceases, birth consciousness arises.
 And after it ceases, life continuum consciousness (bhavaṅga citta) arises.

-Therefore, it’s good to disenchantment for it.
-Nibbidānto virijjāti — Dispassion comes with disenchantment.
+Therefore, it’s good to have disenchantment for it.
+Nibbidānto virijjāti—Dispassion comes with disenchantment.
 This means the Path Knowledge does not arise without the knowledge of disenchantment arises.
-If feeling (vedanā) arises, physical feeling (rūpa-vedanā) and mental feeling (citta-vedanā) arise.
+If feeling (vedanā) arises, physical feeling (rūpa vedanā) and mental feeling ‐ (citta‐vedanā) arise.

 With the cessation of feeling, physical and mental feelings cease.
 If craving (taṇhā) arises, craving for form (rūpa — taṇhā) and craving for mind (citta-taṇhā) arise.
 With the cessation of taṇhā, rūpa — taṇhā and citta-taṇhā also cease, etc. …